ethereum-attestation-service/eas-docs-site/docs/Use Cases/social-verifications.md

 Social networks have become an integral part of our daily lives, but they have also faced challenges related to privacy, security, and trust.
 Traditional social networks often rely on centralized systems and algorithms to manage user data and interactions, which can lead to data breaches, censorship, and manipulation.

 ## Solution
 Ethereum Attestation Service (EAS) provides a decentralized solution for managing user data and interactions on social networks.
-With EAS, social network owners and users can create and verify attested claims about their identity, interests, and relationships, providing a secure and transparent way to manage user data and interactions.
+With EAS, social network owners and users can create and verify attestations about their identity, interests, and relationships, providing a secure and transparent way to manage user data and interactions.

 ## Example
-Alice is a user of a social network that uses EAS to manage user data.
-She creates attested claims about her personal information, such as her name, age, and location.
-She can also create attested claims about her content, such as her posts, comments, and likes.
+Alice is a user of a social network that uses EAS to verify users from bots.
+She creates attestations about her personal information, such as her name, age, and location.
+She can also create attestations about her content, such as her posts, comments, and likes.

-These attested claims are cryptographically signed and added to the Ethereum blockchain, where they can be easily verified by others.
+These attestations are cryptographically signed and added to the Ethereum blockchain, where they can be easily verified by others.
 This provides a secure and transparent way for Alice to manage and share her data on the social network, and also enables others to verify the authenticity and accuracy of this data.

 Additionally, Alice can use her digital identity to securely and transparently interact with other users on the social network.
 For example, she can use her digital identity to authenticate her identity when logging in to the platform, and she can also use it to securely share her personal information and content with others.
 This can help to improve the security and trustworthiness of digital interactions on the social network.